Eighteen Secrets to Becoming an Influential Business Writer

 Skip the jargon.
 I bet some of you use industry jargon or buzzwords and don’t even realize it.
 Here are a few examples: bring to the table, push the envelope, actionable, ideation, streamline, pain point.
 What’s wrong with them?
 Nothing, except that they are often tired phrases and words that annoy your readers.
 Jargon makes it clear that you are an insider and your reader is an outsider – not a good way to build relationships.

 Use the active voice.
 This is so important that I’ll say it again – use active rather than passive voice.
-If you’re not sure why, think about the words themselves: do you run a passive or active business?
-Active voice moves your writing forward in a clear manner, while passive voice obfuscates and often omits critical information.
+If you’re not sure why think about the words themselves: do you run a passive or active business?
+Action moves your business forward in the same way that active voice moves your writing forward, while passive voice obfuscates and often omits critical information.
 As much as possible, tell your readers who is doing what in a clear way.

 Watch your nouns and verbs.
 Much like active voice, your word choices can also propel your prose forward or cause it to stall.
 Rely on strong verbs and nouns rather than adverbs and adjectives.
-That doesn’t mean you should eschew descriptive words but incorporate them judiciously.
+That doesn’t mean you should get ride of descriptive words but incorporate them judiciously.

 Follow conventional grammar and punctuation rules.
-Okay, there’s times when I ignore the rules.
-So, let’s modify that tip and say it’s important to know the rules so you know when it’s okay to break them.
+Okay, there are times when I ignore the rules.
+So, let’s modify this tip and say it’s important to know the rules so you know when it’s okay to break them.
 For the most part, following conventions makes your writing easier to understand and keeps readers on your side.
-There’s no need to sound like a stuffy professor, but don’t make silly mistakes that annoy your audience.
+There’s no need to sound like a stuffy professor, but don’t make silly mistakes that annoy your reader.

 Shorter is better.
 I don’t know about you, but I’ve been bored to tears more than once by business documents that aren’t focused.
 When writing any business document, don’t go off on tangents that detract from your message and can be annoying.
 You know what it’s like when Uncle Joe starts a “quick story” and 30 minutes later has started three new stories without finishing the first one.
 Don’t do that to your readers.